Australia cricket coach quits, captain breaks down in tears

 Wicketkeeper Tim Paine will take over the Australian captaincy for the fourth and final Test starting in Johannesburg on Friday.

+"Just watched Smith presser.
+Hope everybody has had their pound of flesh now," tweeted former England batsman Mark Butcher.

+Former England skipper Michael Vaughan added: "Good people make mistakes ...
+I honestly think Steve Smith & Cam Bancroft are decent guys who had a moment of madness ... they deserve a 2nd chance and hopefully get the right support around them now ...
+Takes a lot guts to do what they did today."

-The International Cricket Council said it will review its punishment for ball-tampering in light of the Australia scandal, and warned the game is in danger unless decisive action is taken.
+The International Cricket Council said it will review its punishment for ball-tampering and warned the game is in danger unless decisive action is taken.

-ICC chief executive David Richardson, a former South African wicketkeeper, said the affair had been an "eye-opener".